-We have two shifts available, Monday through Friday.
+We are open Monday through Friday, and have shifts open each day from 9:30am-1:30pm.
 There are no weekend or evening volunteer opportunities.

 We do ask that if you commit to volunteering, to please stay for the entire shift.
 We can not accommodate late arrivals or early departures.

-What will I be doing in the Soup Kitchen?
+What will I be doing when I volunteer?

-We ask volunteers to arrive promptly by 9am.
-You will assist with some light meal prep (cutting vegetables, bagging loose produce, etc.) and cleaning (wiping trays/tables, sweeping/mopping, etc.).
+We ask volunteers to arrive promptly by 9:30am.
+You will assist with some light meal prep (cutting vegetables, bagging loose produce, etc.) and cleaning (wiping tables, sweeping/mopping, etc.).
 You may be asked to help in our pantry cellar, assisting with deliveries or organization of stock.

 All volunteers are welcome to eat lunch before we open our doors to our guests for lunch.

 Food service starts at 11am, and ends at 12pm.
 You may be asked to assist with some cleaning as lunch comes to an end.

 Then, after the lunch service ends at 12pm, we begin transitioning to a food pantry, opening at 12:30pm for an hour (until 1:30pm).

 During the pantry, you will be distributing bags that you packed earlier in the day to families, based on their household size.

 We just ask that you please bring your own mask, though we do have some should you not have one.
 We provide sanitizer, hand soap, aprons, hairnets, and gloves for all our volunteers.
 Wearing head coverings (hairnets, hats, etc.) is required by law, and will be strictly enforced.
 A baseball cap is an acceptable substitute for a hairnet and can be worn in place of one.